-All things being equal, customers will buy from people they like, trust and respect.
-And when all things are not equal, the same is often true.
+All things being equal, customers will buy from people they like, trust and respect, and when all things are not equal, the same is often true.
 Customers will still buy from people they like, trust and respect.
-So if you want someone to buy from you, you need to be likable, trustworthy and worthy of respect.
-You need to make the effort to grow relationships.
+So if you want someone to buy from you, you need to be likable, trustworthy and worthy of respect, because you need to make the effort to grow relationships.

-The first step is to establish a comfortable conversation that encourages the prospect to regard you positively.
-Start by making a good first impression and working to develop rapport with your prospect.
+The first step is to establish a comfortable conversation that encourages the prospect to regard you positively, so start by making a good first impression and working to develop rapport with your prospect.

 Helpful Tips to Grow Relationships: